Transforming Mazda Through AI

 Avg Lead Time

-Idea to production for moderate projects
+Idea to production

 Annual Portfolio Value